Nainish-Rai/paper_ai/memory-bank/systemPatterns.md

 1. Next.js App Router for routing
 2. Prisma with Postgres for data layer
 3. LiveBlocks for real-time features
+4. TipTap with LiveBlocks for editor
-4. Tailwind CSS for styling
+5. Tailwind CSS for styling
-5. TypeScript for type safety
+6. TypeScript for type safety
-6. Shadcn UI for component base
+7. Shadcn UI for component base